SECURITY BREACH? CALL 888.234.5990 EXT 9999

 Deepfake Attacks

 Deepfakes utilize AI technologies to create highly realistic but fabricated audio, video, or text content, making them formidable cyber threats.
-In 2025, cybercriminals may increasingly deploy deepfakes for:
+In 2025, malicious actors may increasingly deploy deepfakes for:

-• Identity Fraud: Convincingly impersonating high-ranking executives or government officials to authorize fraudulent transactions or share sensitive information.
+• Identity Fraud: Convincingly impersonating high-ranking executives or government officials to bypass access management and access control, authorize fraudulent transactions, or share sensitive data

 • Misinformation Campaigns: Disrupting markets or damaging reputations by spreading falsified but believable content through media or corporate communication channels.